urpedersen/RUVIS/README.md

 This file can be generated with the tools avaible in the folder Tools/

 The tools will generate files for a webpage.
 You can view them with your favorite browser, or put them on your webserver.

+Press `i` in the browser see information screen with keyboard shortcuts.